 Analysing Market and Consumer Practices: Market survey to evaluate presence of Sustainable garments in Indian retail market: Identify any one Multiband apparel outlet and analyse brands selling sustainable clothes, green standards marked on labels and any other information available on labels that talks about sustainability in production of that garment.
 Analysing personal wardrobe to assess individual buying practices Analysing personal laundry practices and evaluating its impact on the environment.
-Analysing personal garment disposal practices and finding ways to 20 Hours reduce the waste generation.
-Case Study: Case study of an Indian Apparel Brand that is promoting Sustainable fashion.
+Analysing personal garment disposal practices and finding ways to reduce the wester generation.
+20 Hours reduce the waste generation.
+Case Study: Case study.
+Case study of an Indian Apparel Brand that is promoting Sustainable fashion.
 Case study on any one model of Collaborative consumption.
 10 Hours